Travel Insurance's Frequently Asked Questions

 I can't find my confirmation, what do I do?

 You can login to your account to see your booking, and from there you can view or resend your confirmation.
-If you have applied for a postal confirmation and you haven't received it, please get in touch with us via Live Chat and we will send you another copy in the post.
+If you have applied for a postal confirmation and you haven't received it, please get in touch with us via live chat on our Insurance Support Page and we will send you another copy in the post.

 My booking starts today, but I need to change it.
 What can I do?